xp-dojo/xp-dojo/site/src/main/tut/docs/lessons/01/tdd.md

 During this session, you will:

-* practice implementing requirements using TDD
+* Practice implementing requirements using TDD
-* practice Pair Programming
+* Practice Pair Programming

 This is not a session to learn about any particular framework or library other than defacto unit test libraries (JUnit for Java, for example).
 There is generally no reliance on build tools and you should expect to be able to open project files in the IntelliJ IDEA or Eclipse IDEs.